Kacee Clanton: Los Angeles College of Music

-Kacee joined the teaching staff of the Los Angeles College of Music (LACM) in 2008 as a vocal and performance instructor.
+She joined the teaching staff of the Los Angeles College of Music (LACM) in 2008 as a vocal and performance instructor.
 She was instrumental in designing both the performance and rock programs at LACM.

 Commercial work

-Kacee has appeared on television shows such as The Tonight Show (NBC), Live! with Regis & Kelly (ABC), and Parkinson (BBC/ITV).
+She has appeared on television shows such as The Tonight Show (NBC), Live! with Regis & Kelly (ABC), and Parkinson (BBC/ITV).
 Her songs and/or vocals have appeared in films such as Tooth Fairy (20th Century Fox), and Kinsey (Fox Searchlight Pictures), and television programs such as Brothers & Sisters (ABC), Fox Sports, Cribs (MTV), Open House New York, 18 to Life (CBC/Canada), The Guiding Light (CBS), Star Search (CBS), and Thirtysomething (ABC).
-Kacee has also contributed soundtrack and/or voiceover work to video games such as The Saboteur (AE Games), Heavy Gear (Activision), and Teen Digital (Activision).
+Clanton has also contributed soundtrack and/or voiceover work to video games such as The Saboteur (AE Games), Heavy Gear (Activision), and Teen Digital (Activision).